Last Updated on March 14, 2021 by Shaun Snapp

 “Sure sure….some jerk we can really push around.”

-This is not to say that the plot of the Hudsucker Proxy and SAP (or really Hasso’s) selection of Christian Klein is identical, and there is no intent to depress the stock price — but selecting a proxy that can be pushed around is the same.
+This is not to say that the Hudsucker Proxy and SAP (or really Hasso’s) selection of Christian Klein is identical, and there is no intent to depress the stock price — but selecting a proxy that can be pushed around is the same.

-So after we get that out of the way — it is clear that Christian is being fed his lines by others inside of SAP.
+So after we get that out of the way — it is clear that others are feeding Christian his lines inside SAP.
 It is not coming from Christian authentically.
 Christan might be more credible, talking about discussing cash management.

 As for his views on technology — who cares?

 Now let us talk about Denis Howlett.
 Denis loves to talk to powerful people.
-Denis measures a comment not on the basis of its intrinsic content (that is, is it true or false), but on the basis of the status and power of the person making the comment.
-Therefore, if a homeless man describes the law of entropy in perfect detail, but Elon Musk proposes that he developed a perpetual motion machine, Denis’ natural tendency is to disregard the homeless man, and believe Elon Musk.
+Denis measures a comment not based on its intrinsic content (that is, is it true or false) but based on the status and power of the person commenting.
+Therefore, if a homeless man describes entropy’s law in perfect detail, but Elon Musk proposes that he developed a perpetual motion machine, Denis’ natural tendency is to disregard the homeless man and believe Elon Musk.
 After all, kissing up to a homeless man does nothing for one’s career.

-Pretty soon they, naturally, consider themselves to be brilliant and specialists in areas of expertise they have no knowledge of very little knowledge.
-This is why Bill Gates, with no education or experience working in either medicine or epidemiology, is now a source on information on disease, and notice how media entities present him as an expert to their audience.
+Pretty soon, they naturally consider themselves brilliant and specialists who do not know very little knowledge.
+This is why Bill Gates, with no education or experience working in either medicine or epidemiology, is now a source of information on the disease, and notice how media entities present him as an expert to their audience.

 This is how Napoleon had himself depicted at the end of his reign.
-This descent into madness was enabled by a number of people who would never challenge him.
+This descent into madness was enabled by several people who would never challenge him.
 This is where we are all headed when everyone around us tells us how great we are.

-So, Denis would not think of asking a challenging question as he is intoxicated when he speaks to the powerful.
+So, Denis would not ask a challenging question as he is intoxicated when he speaks to the powerful.

 Therefore, this interviewer is problematic.
 If Denis were to interview any powerful person, he would naturally defer to them.

-Now we have set the stage correctly with the context that we have an interviewee who does not have any particular technology background or insight, and an interviewer who is so happy to have the CEO of SAP that he will show complete compliant docility in the interview.
+Now we have set the stage correctly with the context that we have an interviewee who does not have any particular technology background or insight and an interviewer who is so happy to have the CEO of SAP that he will show complete compliant docility.